ABOUT SMOKING, INC.

 Douglas is Arizona's 2nd T21 Community!

 Other T21 efforts in Arizona are on-going.
-There is currently an effort in Tucson and Tempe.
+There is currently an effort underway in Tucson.
 Watch this space for more details.

 The reasons for Tobacco 21 are numerous.